Begin your journey.

 Your journey to a happier, more confident life starts with a private, in-depth consultation with your surgeon, where we learn about you and your vision and goals.
 Discover San Antonio’s premier clinic for plastic surgery.

-The American Society of Plastic Surgeons estimates there were 3.2 million cosmetic procedures performed on people of color in 2013, a 240% increase since 2000.
+The American Society of Plastic Surgeons estimates that 3.2 million cosmetic procedures were performed on people of color in 2013, a 240% increase since 2000.
 Data showed that 25% of all cosmetic surgery patients were black, Asian, or Hispanic.
 This surpassed the number of men who had plastic surgery procedures in 2010.

 More information on procedures by minorities: